 Born May 30, 1920, Edith Leopold followed in the footsteps of her uncle with a passion for nature and conservation.
 It was her lifelong vision and dream to create a wildlife sanctuary.
-Today her dream is a reality, and the Leopold legacy lives on in Connecticut at the Edith Leopold Wildlife Sanctuary located in Hartland.
+Today her dream is a reality, and the Leopold legacy lives on in Connecticut at the Edith Leopold Wildlife Audubon Sanctuary located in Hartland.

-Initially purchased by Edith Leopold and her friend Mary Dwyer in 1955, and affectionately called “Windsong,” the property was bequeathed to the National Audubon Society in 2001 (upon Edith’s passing) and is now jointly managed by Audubon Sharon and the Hartland Land Trust.
+Initially purchased by Edith Leopold and her friend Mary Dwyer in 1955, and affectionately called “Windsong,” the property was bequeathed to the National Audubon Society in 2001 (upon Edith’s passing) and is now jointly managed by Sharon Audubon Center and the Hartland Land Trust.
 Edith worked tirelessly to improve the land and in the process excavated two ponds and cultivated plantings, which attract birds (like Audubon priority species, the Black-throated Blue Warbler) and shape the landscape we see today.
-Ironically, some of those plants are now considered invasive species as views on the land stewardship continue to evolve.
+Ironically, some of those plants are now considered invasive species as views on land stewardship continue to evolve.

 Edith was an astute observer of the natural world and maintained extensive records of the local weather and seasonal migration patterns of birds in the area.
 Edith expanded and shared her worldview of natural history by participating in expedition courses to such varied destinations as Easter Island, Madagascar, in the Galapagos Islands, and bringing back to Hartland her knowledge, photographs, and wonderful stories.